YES, Sometimes it is better to say no to a client.

 Depending on your business and workflow, it can be challenging to say no to a client.
 This is how we think and act when dealing with customers.

 To start with, the client should not set the price.
 The client comes to us for expert help.
 That means they are not aware of what time is needed.
 This is a business deal, the buyer wants to pay as little as possible, and you want to charge as much as possible.
-Even if you think the client doesn’t know, you should NEVER overprice; you would not stay long in this business if you do.
+Even if you think the client doesn’t know, you should NEVER overprice; you would not stay long in this business if you did.

-Note; This is my experience, and all business is different, of course, you need to do what feels suitable for your company.
+Note; This is my experience, and all business is different.
+Of course, you need to do what feels suitable for your company.